microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ## Data

+### Data with Dataverse

-Apps created in the Power Platform, whether they are canvas, model, or portal based, can all leverage the native database capability through Dataverse within a Power platform environment.
+Apps created in the Power Platform, whether they are canvas, model, or portal based, can all leverage the native database capability through Dataverse within a Power Platform environment.
+Dataverse is a transactional SaaS data platform that can be used to include data little code to be written inside a Power Platform application.

+#### Design considerations

+* Data can be integrated into Dataverse as a one-off activity or on a schedule.
+Alternatively, virtual tables can be used to map data in an external data source so that it appears to exist in Dataverse.
+Virtual tables do not support many of the security and auditing related features that are offered for non-virtual tables.
+* Custom tables and/or standard, pre-defined tables can be used as a datasource when creating a Power Platform application.
+* Ownership type of custom tables can't be changed after creation.
+Virtual tables are always owned at the organizational level.
+* Row- and column-level security can be used to restrict access to data within tables.
+* Dataverse provides the option of automatic and manual backups.
+Automatic backups are system-initiated and manual backups are user-initiated.
+* Audit Logs can be enabled to track changes to tables and columns over time for security and analytical purposes.
+* Data existing in Dataverse can be continuously integrated into an Azure Data Lake Gen2 for running analytical workloads on the data.

+#### Design recommendations

+* Integrate required data sources into Dataverse to leverage a common datastore for your applications, simplify connectivity, reduce management overhead and reduce the point of failures within the architecture.
+In addition, users will also gain access to additional features such as queues, knowledge management, SLAs, duplicate detection, change tracking, mobile offline capability, column security, and Dataverse search.
+* Securely integrate data using Power Platform dataflows and virtual network data gateways.
+* Setup an automatic refresh schedule or an event-driven update workflow for imported data that changes frequently in the source system.
+Setup refresh failure notifications to get notified about synch errors.
+Use incremental refreshes to reduce the amount of data that needs to be processed by Power Platform Dataflow or other integration tools.
+* Use standard tables, columns, and table relationships when they make sense for your organization to simplify the app development and reduce the risk of data replication within Dataverse.
+* When creating a custom table, decide upfront whether the table and access control should be owned by the "Organization" or by a "User or team".
+* Use column-level/field-level security for columns and fields that include sensitive data such as PII data.
+* In general, rely on automatic system-initiated backups.
+Use manual user-initiated backups before updating the environment or before triggering application updates.
+* Enable auditing for tables to log any data creation, changes, or deletion in the respective tables.
+All columns are audited by default, when turning the feature on and auditing must be turned on for the environment.
+* For analytical workloads such as machine learning, reporting, data warehousing and other downstream integration processes, use Azure Synapse Link to export the data from Dataverse into the analytical data platform.
+This will reduce the impact on the transactional Dataverse database and allows multiple Data Product teams to consume the same consistent dataset at scale.

+### Power BI

+Power BI is a visualization tool that can be used to present coherent, visually immersive, and interactive insights from various data sources across cloud environments and on-premises.

-### Design considerations
+#### Design considerations

-PowerBI offers 3 payed lisences options and one free.
-Consider your requirements for capacity 1GB, 100GB, 400GB and need for refresh rate 7 times per day vs 48 times per day.
+PowerBI offers 3 paid and one free lisence option.
+Consider your requirements for capacity (1GB, 100GB, 400GB) and need for refresh rate (7 vs. 48 times per day).
 Other important aspects to consider are key management, multi-geo requirements and auto scaling.
 More details on Power-BI pricing and licenses can be found here: [Pricing & Product Comparison | Microsoft Power BI](https://powerbi.microsoft.com/en-us/pricing/)

 In case you are managing your own keys or your deployment spans multiple geo's, this can only be achieved using Premium.

-### Design recommendations
+#### Design recommendations

 When designing your data environment make a plan for: